MUNComputerScienceSociety/ABALookup/README.md

 - Internet Explorer 8+
 - The newest version of Google Chrome, Safari, and Firefox

 Please [open an issue](CONTRIBUTING.md) if there are any incompatibilities in any of these browsers.
-If the site does not work in a browser not listed above, feel free to still open an issue, but do know that the possibility of it being fixed is slightly smaller.
+If the site does not work in a browser not listed above, feel free to open an issue, but do know that the possibility of it being fixed is slightly smaller.

 Contributing to the Wiki
 ------------------------

-To help fill out the Wiki with information on setting up development environments, installing the app, app usage, the matching algorithm, or anything else that you think will be useful to have documented:
+To help fill out the Wiki with information on setting up development environments, installing the application, usage, the matching algorithm, or anything else that you think will be useful to have documented:

     cd <where you keep your projects>
     git clone git@github.com:<your username>/<your fork name>.wiki.git